Grading System

 MW — Military Withdrawal.
 Upon verification of military orders, the symbol “MW” will be assigned to students who are called to military service and withdraw from courses.
 Military withdrawal shall not be counted in progress probation or dismissal calculations.

 RD — Report Delayed.
-The “RD” symbol may be assigned by the Dean of Admissions and Records only.
-It is to be used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
+The “RD” symbol is used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
 “RD” shall not be used in calculating grade-point averages.

 W — Withdrawal.
 A “W” is a grade indicated when the student has withdrawn from a course.
 It is not included in the grade point average computation.
 (See “Withdrawal Policy.”)